The Best New York Road Trip : Starting in NYC

 New York Road Trip : Hudson Valley, Beacon & Tarrytown

-There are more regions that make up the Hudson Valley area, however, the towns listed above are already small towns and other towns not on this list are even smaller.
+There are more regions that make up the Hudson Valley area, however, the towns listed above are already small towns and the other towns not on this list are even smaller.
 The ones mentioned above have a downtown area and things to do verses the ones not mentioned.
 Any of the cities listed above make nice day trips or weekend trips and MOST cities are accessible via train.
 There’s also lots of hiking and bike trails located nearby.

 Beacon is a popular town for day trips for people who live in NYC.
 It’s very easy, all you do is take the Metro North train into Beacon station.
-People like to come here for the day or weekend, and explore the shops in downtown Beacon, as well as, hike the Beacon Mountain Fire Tower.
+People like to come here for the day or weekend, and explore the shops in downtown Beacon, as well as, hike Beacon Mountain Fire Tower.
 In addition, the Hudson Highlands near Beacon, have great hiking too.
 Also, Tarrytown is a very popular and easy day trip, again, via Metro North.
 Poughkeepsie/Newburgh, Beacon, Tarrytown, Sleepy Hollow, Nyack, and Cold Spring are all about an hour and a half from the city.
 While the other cities listed above are about 2 – 2 1/2 hours away from the city.

 {Related Post : Everything You Need to Know About Minnewaska State Park & A Complete Hiking Guide to the Catskill Mountains}